This article addresses moving a running reef system to a new location or into a larger tank.

 Raw rock will cause a back cycle which could give the tank a killing ammonia spike!

-2. Before move day, rinse any dry sand product(s) to remove the dust particles.
+2. Before move day, if you're planning to use any dry sand products, rinse to remove the dust particles.
 If you don't, you will have a milkshake in your tank!
 Rinse until it looks like watered down milk.
 Set aside until needed.
 It doesn't go bad wet. :c)

 Overview: